Three-body problem: General solution

 This finishes the proof of Sundman's theorem.

-The corresponding series, however, converges very slowly.
+The corresponding series converges extremely slowly.
 That is, obtaining a value of meaningful precision requires so many terms that this solution is of little practical use.
 Indeed, in 1930, David Beloriszky calculated that if Sundman's series were to be used for astronomical observations, then the computations would involve at least 108000000 terms.

 Special-case solutions

 In 1767, Leonhard Euler found three families of periodic solutions in which the three masses are collinear at each instant.
-See Euler's three-body problem.

 In 1772, Lagrange found a family of solutions in which the three masses form an equilateral triangle at each instant.
 Together with Euler's collinear solutions, these solutions form the central configurations for the three-body problem.
 These solutions are valid for any mass ratios, and the masses move on Keplerian ellipses.
-These four families are the only known solutions for which there are explicit analytic formulae.
-In the special case of the circular restricted three-body problem, these solutions, viewed in a frame rotating with the primaries, become points which are referred to as L1, L2, L3, L4, and L5, and called Lagrangian points, with L4 and L5 being symmetric instances of Lagrange's solution.
+These four families are the only known solutions for which there are explicit analytic formulas.
+In the special case of the circular restricted three-body problem, these solutions, viewed in a frame rotating with the primaries, become points called Lagrangian points and labeled L1, L2, L3, L4, and L5, with L4 and L5 being symmetric instances of Lagrange's solution.

 In work summarized in 1892–1899, Henri Poincaré established the existence of an infinite number of periodic solutions to the restricted three-body problem, together with techniques for continuing these solutions into the general three-body problem.

-In 1893, Meissel stated what is now called the Pythagorean three-body problem: three masses in the ratio 3:4:5 are placed at rest at the vertices of a 3:4:5 right triangle.
+In 1893, Meissel stated what is now called the Pythagorean three-body problem: three masses in the ratio 3:4:5 are placed at rest at the vertices of a 3:4:5 right triangle, with the heaviest body at the right angle and the lightest at the smaller acute angle.
 Burrau further investigated this problem in 1913.
-In 1967 Victor Szebehely and C. Frederick Peters established eventual escape for this problem using numerical integration, while at the same time finding a nearby periodic solution.
+In 1967 Victor Szebehely and C. Frederick Peters established eventual escape of the lightest body for this problem using numerical integration, while at the same time finding a nearby periodic solution.

-In the 1970s, Michel Hénon and Roger A. Broucke each found a set of solutions that form part of the same family of solutions: the Broucke–Henon–Hadjidemetriou family.
-In this family the three objects all have the same mass and can exhibit both retrograde and direct forms.
-In some of Broucke's solutions two of the bodies follow the same path.
+In the 1970s, Michel Hénon and Roger A. Broucke each found a set of solutions that form part of the same family of solutions: the Broucke–Hénon–Hadjidemetriou family.
+In this family, the three objects all have the same mass and can exhibit both retrograde and direct forms.
+In some of Broucke's solutions, two of the bodies follow the same path.